epam/NGB/docs/md/cli/command-reference.md

 //Options:
 //-n (--name)           Use specified value for description name.
 If not specified - fasta file name will be used.
 Should be unique and mustn't be a number (it will be recognized as ID).
+//--send-content        Use to read description file and send as binary data.
+Otherwise only the file path will be sent.
 ```
 *Description*